Microfinance Institutions

 Other actors include investment banks, advisors, secondary-market investors, and industry bodies such as the British Private Equity & Venture Capital Association (BVCA) and the Institutional Limited Partners Association (ILPA), which shape governance, disclosure, and ESG standards[63].

-Where Private Equity Fits in the Ecosystem
+Where They Fit in the Ecosystem

 Private equity is a core segment of private capital markets.
 It interacts closely with private credit, infrastructure, real estate, hedge funds, and venture capital.
 PE funds have longer horizons and lower liquidity than public funds and often rely on private debt to finance acquisitions.